COVID-19 Guidance from WillisPalmer

 Whilst the outbreak of Covid-19 is likely to cause some disruption to WillisPalmer services in the short-term, we are issuing guidance outlining our plans to minimise the impact of the virus.

 Coming soon in 2021 – Stratford, London.

 Attachment theory, devised by psychoanalyst John Bowlby, suggests the existence of a psychological connection between individuals in close relationships and understand the psychological underpinnings of the relationship between parents and their children.

-Attachment theory was devised by psychoanalyst John Bowlby following the Second World War and suggests the existence of a psychological connection between individuals in close relationships.
-In particular, Bowlby drew together a large body of theoretical work, including that of Piaget and Melanie Klein, to try to understand the psychological underpinnings of the relationship between parents and their children.
+Attachment theory, devised by psychoanalyst John Bowlby, suggests the existence of a psychological connection between individuals in close relationships and is essential to understanding the psychological underpinnings of the relationship between parents and their children.

 Attachment theory is one of the most important theoretical perspectives for social workers to understand as it offers practitioners a framework for both assessing parenting capacity and formulating interventions.
 This importance has been reflected in the findings and recommendations of a number of Government reports including those of Eileen Munro (2011) and Sir Martin Narey (2014).

 This day will cover the basic theory of attachment and will look at the ideas and theories that predated Bowlby’s work to place both him and attachment theory into an historical context.